Faye-Stoikou/hybrid-neutron-stars/HybridStarCSSModel/README.md

 The code explores different hybrid star configurations by varying:

 - transition pressure 'P_tr'
-- energy density discontinuity ΔE
+- energy density discontinuity ΔE around the critical value ΔE_crit determined by the Seidov stability

 For each parameter set the **mass–radius relation** is computed.